-In each case, we see that the results really don’t differ substantially: our simulated data show that in any case, New Yorkers spend more each month at restaurants than Clevelanders do.
-However, should you want to test for equality of variances in your data prior to running an independent-samples t-test, R offers an easy way to do so with the var.test() function:
+In each case, we see that the results really don’t differ substantially: our simulated data show that in any case, New Yorkers spend more amount each month at restaurants than Clevelanders do.
+However, if you want to test for equality of variances in your data prior to running an independent-samples T-test, R offers an easy way to do so with the var.test() function:

-a.
-Why we use a t-test in R?
+1. Why we use a T-test in R?

-It is an analysis of two populations means the use of statistical examination.
-It is a type of t-test with two samples is being used with small sample sizes.
-And testing the difference between the samples when the variances of two normal distributions are not known.
+It is an analysis of two populations which means a use of statistical examination.
+It is a type of T-test with two samples being used with small sample sizes.
+And, testing the difference between the samples when the variances of two normal distributions are not known.

-In statistics, we use welch’s t-test, which is a two-sample location test. we use it to test the hypothesis that two populations have equal means.
-Welch’s t-test in R is a type of test which we used in an adaptation of Student’s t-test.
+In statistics, we use Welch’s T-test, which is a two-sample location test.
+We use it to test the hypothesis such that the two populations have equal means.
+Welch’s test, which is an adaptation of Student’s T-test is much more robust than the latter.
 It is more reliable when the two samples have unequal variances and unequal sample sizes.

 We use it only for tests of the sample mean.

-d.
-Why do we use the t-test for research?
+4. Why do we use the T-test for research?

-We use PowerPoint on t-tests which have been made for our use.
-The t-test is one type of inferential statistics. we use it to determine whether there is a difference between the means of two groups.
-With all inferential statistics, we assume the dependent variable fits a normal distribution.
+We use PowerPoint on T-tests which is made for our use.
+The T-test is one type of inferential statistics.
+We use it to determine whether there is a difference between the means of two groups.
+With the implementation of inferential statistics, we assume the dependent variable fits the normal distribution.